The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Digital_Twin_API_Routes.md

 3. **PHI Protection**: Error messages are sanitized to prevent PHI leakage
 4. **Audit Logging**: All access to digital twin data is logged for compliance

+## Implementation Roadmap

+To address the current implementation gaps:

+1. **Complete Service Implementation**
+   - Create a proper implementation of DigitalTwinServiceInterface
+   - Ensure all methods required by the interface are implemented

+2. **Schema Validation**
+   - Update all routes to use proper Pydantic response models
+   - Add comprehensive validation to ensure HIPAA compliance

+3. **ML Integration**
+   - Implement actual MentaLLaMA service instead of mock
+   - Develop proper ML model integration for digital twin insights

+4. **Testing**
+   - Add comprehensive test suite for all Digital Twin API routes
+   - Include tests for error handling and edge cases

 ## Response Schema Examples

 While the API currently uses flexible dictionary responses, it defines structured schemas for future standardization: